Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation: INTRODUCTION

-Consequently, the clinical knowledge representation summarizes detail attributes, which are the main essential contribution to detect cardiac failure, shown in Table \ref{tab:table_pre}.
-All notes are taken into account if they are encompassed by the information of the prescription history of Milrinone (mcg/kg/min), measurement notes of pro-BNP (ng/L), dilated cardiomyopathy, acute left cardiac failure, chronic cardiac failure, postoperative cardiac failure, coronary microvascular disorder history notes, notes of a measurement result of either FE-ejection fraction(\%) or FR-shortening fraction (\%).
+Consequently, the clinical knowledge representation will summarize detailed attributes that are essential to detecting cardiac failure.
+All notes are taken into account if they are encompassed by the information of the prescription history of Milrinone (mcg/kg/min), measurement notes of pro-BNP (ng/L), dilated cardiomyopathy, acute left cardiac failure, chronic cardiac failure, postoperative cardiac failure, coronary microvascular disorder history notes, notes of a measurement result of either EF (\%) or SF (\%).
 As a result, a patient is considered to have a cardiac failure if he/she has one of the criteria.
 Unfortunately, as all the mentioned information above that helps diagnose cardiac failure is not readily available electronically, we will develop a machine learning algorithm based on natural language processing (NLP) that automatically detects this desired concept label from clinical notes.
-Specifically, the algorithm can automatically see whether a patient has a cardiac failure or a healthy condition lacking gold indicators from the notes.
-Technically, in such a situation, the proposed algorithm can effectively learn a latent representation of clinical notes, which cannot be depicted by traditionally rule-based approaches.
+The algorithm can automatically see whether a patient has a cardiac failure or a healthy condition lacking gold indicators from the notes.
+In such a situation, the proposed algorithm can effectively learn a latent representation of clinical notes, which traditionally rule-based approaches cannot depict.